 The Center has many areas with native plants on the property.
 Butterfly Bend, near the Center’s main sign, consists of native species, including grasses and sedges, colorful forbs, blooming shrubs and trees.
 The Welcome Booth has 55 native plant species, including New England Aster, Grey Coneflower, and a number of trees, shrubs, grasses, sedges, rushes, and others.
-We are also restoring the rain garden near the main building with 32 species of native plants, including Michigan Lily and Cardinal Flower.
+We have also restored the rain garden near the main building with 32 species of native plants, including Michigan lily and cardinal flower.
 Look at these areas for ideas.
 Schlitz Audubon’s conservation plan includes incorporating native plants into additions of flora throughout the property.

 There is a lot of information to help you figure out the best options for your garden.
 The UW-Extension has many books and eBooks available through their Learning Store that discuss aspects of plants and landscaping.
 They also train Master Gardeners who are knowledgeable resources that are happy to answer questions.